-- Net asset value total return relative to the FTSE All-Share Index
+- Net asset value total return relative to the FTSE All-Share Index and to competitors within the UK Equity Income sector of investment trust companies.

 - Discount/premium on net asset value

 - Earnings and dividends per share

 - Ongoing charges

 While some elements of performance against KPIs are beyond management control they provide measures of the Company's absolute and relative performance and are, therefore, monitored by the Board on a regular basis.